officialrajdeepsingh/awesome-nextjs/README.md

 - [Next-themes](https://www.npmjs.com/package/next-themes) - You can enable the dark-to-light theme toggle with next-themes in your Next.js app.
 - [Next video](https://github.com/muxinc/next-video) - The next video is a react component for adding video to your next.js application.
 - [Next MDX](https://www.npmjs.com/package/@next/mdx) - To use MDX with Next.js.

+## Newsletters

+- [Next.js Weekly](https://nextjsweekly.com) - The next.js weekly is the best newsletter, sharing articles, tools, and projects related to nextjs.

 ## Deploy